karlita604/EM-DRP/README.md

 Testing homogeneity in sparse Gaussian linear regression mixture models - Annik Gougeon

 We present a method of determining homogeneity in Gaussian mixture models.
-A thorough review of the literature surrounding the establishment of the number of subpopulations in mixture models is presented.

 A modified EM algorithm estimates the unknown parameters while accounting for the difficult properties associated with Gaussian mixture models.